ChexWarrior/DOVES/ doves/README.txt

 3) License
 ----------
-DOVES is open source, and uses the MIT License.
+DOVES is open source, and uses the GNU GPL v3 License.
 Please see the LICENSE.txt for more information.